ryouze/ryouze.github.io/content/posts/vroom.md

 * **About:** Build and system info.

 The aforementioned settings system saves everything on exit (i.e., when the game closes).
 On the next boot, all values are validated when loaded to prevent crashes from corrupted config files.

-### UI Sound Feedback

-I added sound effects to every UI interaction to make it feel more polished.
-Every button click, checkbox toggle, and menu navigation plays an appropriate sound effect.
-A volume slider is available in the UI.

 ### Testing